Dorset dialect: In literature

 William Barnes was born in the Bagber in 1801.
 He wrote three volumes poetry in the Dorset dialect, the first, Poems of Rural Life in the Dorset Dialect was published in 1844.
 Barnes hated what he called 'foreign' words and avoided the use of them in his poetry, preferring instead to use the Saxon language.
-Where there was no Saxon equivalent, Barnes would often invent words and phrases, such as 'push wainling' for perambulator.
+Where there was no Saxon equivalent for modern terms, Barnes would retronymically concoct words and phrases, such as 'push wainling' for perambulator.
 Barnes had studied Celtic literature and often used a repetition of consonantal sounds known as cynghanedd.
 This is particularly noticeable in the poem, "My Orcha'd in Linden Lea".

 Barnes also produced works about the phonology, grammar and vocabulary of the Dorset dialect: "A Grammar and Glossary of the Dorset Dialect", published in 1863, and a much expanded version, "A Glossary of the Dorset Dialect with Grammar of its Word-shapening and Wording", in 1886.

 Another poet who wrote in the local dialect was Robert Young whose work includes, "Rabin Hill's Visit to the Railway: What he Zeed and Done, and What he Zed About It", published in two parts in 1864, and "Rabin Hill's Excursion to Western-Super-Mare to see the Opening of the New Peir", published in 1867.

 Thomas Hardy, the renowned Dorset novelist, contributed Dorset dialect words to Joseph Wright’s "English Dialect Dictionary" and the "Oxford English Dictionary".
 Hardy also had his poetry published but used a mixture of Dorset dialect and standard English.
 Instead of writing in the Dorset dialect, like Barnes and Young, Hardy used it only in his characters' dialogue.

-J. K. Rowling used the Dorset dialect word for a bumble bee, dumbledore, for one of the characters in her Harry Potter books, whom she saw as bumbling about his study, humming to himself.
+J. K. Rowling used the Dorset dialect word for a bumblebee, dumbledore, for one of the characters in her Harry Potter books, whom she saw as bumbling about his study, humming to himself.

-PJ Harvey composed her book-length narrative poem Orlam in the Dorset dialect.
+Musician and Dorset native PJ Harvey composed her book-length narrative poem Orlam in the Dorset dialect, and later used it in her album I Inside the Old Year Dying.

 Decline

 Preserved in the isolated Blackmore Vale, use of the dialect began to decline from the mid-nineteenth century when it was exposed to other English variations.
-The arrival of the railways, around this time, brought an influx of tourists to Dorset, while land enclosure and the repeal of the Corn Laws, caused mass unemployment in the mainly rural county, forcing farmers to seek work in other parts of the country.
+The arrival of the railways around this time brought an influx of tourists to Dorset, while land enclosure and the repeal of the Corn Laws, caused mass unemployment in the mainly rural county, forcing farmers to seek work in other parts of the country.